NeilRoy678/IGVC/README.md

+# Intelligent Ground Vehicle Competition (IGVC) Project

+## Overview
-The Intelligent Ground Vehicle Competition (IGVC) project was designed as part of a university team project where we developed an autonomous vehicle capable of navigating and responding to dynamic environments.
-The vehicle was tasked with performing lane detection, pothole detection, and lane adjustments, all integrated into a robust autonomous system using ROS (Robot Operating System).
+This project was developed for the **Intelligent Ground Vehicle Competition (IGVC)**, where we built an autonomous ground vehicle capable of navigating dynamic environments with automated lane detection, pothole avoidance, and lane adjustments.
+The system was developed using **Robot Operating System (ROS)**, computer vision, machine learning, and control algorithms.
-Project Highlights

-    Vision Algorithms for Lane Detection: Developed advanced vision algorithms, including inverse perspective mapping, to detect lanes on the road.
-These algorithms enabled the vehicle to perceive and track the lane markings, providing accurate positioning for the vehicle's path.
+## Key Features

+- **Lane Detection & Adjustment**:
+  - Developed vision algorithms, including **Inverse Perspective Mapping**, to detect road lanes.
-    Automated Lane Adjustment: Integrated the lane detection system with a PID controller to automate lane adjustments.
-This allowed the vehicle to follow the path accurately without requiring manual intervention.
+  - Integrated a **PID controller** for automated lane adjustment, enabling the vehicle to follow the path without manual intervention.

-    Pothole Detection using Machine Learning: Implemented a machine learning model for pothole detection, which was simulated and tested within ROS.
-The system was trained to recognize road anomalies and make decisions on how to avoid or navigate over them safely.
+- **Pothole Detection**:
+  - Implemented a machine learning model to detect potholes using camera feeds.
+  - The system was trained and simulated in ROS, allowing the vehicle to detect and avoid potholes autonomously.

+- **Cost Optimization**:
-    Cost Reduction through Sensor Integration: Optimized the vehicle by replacing the conventional LiDAR sensors with vision-based algorithms, such as Gaussian Potential Field, for obstacle detection.
-This significantly reduced the overall project cost while maintaining high accuracy.
+  - Replaced expensive LiDAR sensors with **vision-based algorithms** like **Gaussian Potential Field** for obstacle detection, significantly reducing project costs while maintaining accuracy.

-Key Technologies
+## Technologies Used

-    Robot Operating System (ROS): ROS provided the framework for integrating various subsystems and algorithms, including vision processing, control, and sensor data handling.
+- **Robot Operating System (ROS)**: Framework for integrating subsystems and algorithms.

-    Computer Vision: Utilized computer vision techniques, including inverse perspective mapping, for lane detection and obstacle avoidance.
+- **Computer Vision**: Techniques like inverse perspective mapping for lane detection and Gaussian Potential Field for obstacle avoidance.

-    Machine Learning: Implemented machine learning for pothole detection to enhance the vehicle's ability to understand and respond to real-world environments.

-    PID Control: The PID control algorithm was used to adjust the vehicle's path, maintaining it within the designated lane.
+- **Machine Learning**: Trained model for pothole detection and avoidance.
+- **PID Control**: Used for automated lane following and path adjustment.